Co-driver injury truck accidents can be severe and costly, making it essential for drivers to have the correct type of coverage in place.

 However, it’s important to note that independent truckers who suffered injuries may not be eligible for workers’ compensation benefits, depending on the specific facts of what happened when they were behind the wheel.

-A truck accident attorney can help determine your eligibility for workers’ compensation benefits.
+A co-driver injury truck accident attorney can help determine your workers’ compensation benefits eligibility.

 The Trucking Company’s Insurance